Daniel Suarez

 $6.0 Million

-Daniel Alejandro Suárez Garza, born January 7, 1992, is a Mexican-American professional stock car racing driver.
+Daniel Alejandro Suárez Garza, born on January 7, 1992, in Monterrey, Nuevo León, Mexico, is a Mexican-American professional stock car racing driver.
 He competes full-time in the NASCAR Cup Series, driving the No. 7 Chevrolet Camaro ZL1 for Spire Motorsports.
-Suárez is notable for being the first foreign-born driver to win a major NASCAR National Series championship, capturing the 2016 NASCAR Xfinity Series title with Joe Gibbs Racing.
+Suárez is best known as the 2016 NASCAR Xfinity Series champion with Joe Gibbs Racing, becoming the first foreign-born driver to win a major NASCAR national series championship.

 Early Life and Background